arkhitech/redmine_update_reminder/README.md

 The group name is saved on addition.
 Issue the `/rename` command in the group chat to change the group name in Redmine.

-## Setting Templates
+## Settings Templates

-Setting templates allow you to specify all the required settings for the project only one time and then to select the desired template in each project.
+The settings templates allow you to set all the required project settings once, and then just choose the right template for each project.
-Read below for more information on the plugin settings within the project.
+Read below of the settings of the plugin integrated into the project.

 ## Regular Notifications Schedule